Wellness Programs: Designing a 2025 Workplace Plan for Stress

 - Measurement: Track participation, engagement, and outcomes.

-By focusing on these principles, you can create a program that addresses stress proactively while aligning with broader employee health benefits.
+Moreover, by focusing on these principles, you can create wellness programs that address stress proactively while aligning with broader employee health benefits.

-Designing a workplace wellness program for stress reduction involves several deliberate steps:
+Designing workplace wellness programs for stress reduction involves several deliberate steps:

 Employee health benefits are a powerful tool for supporting stress reduction.
 In 2025, forward-thinking organizations are expanding benefits to include: